Adityasonakiya/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does.\
+The one who able to make a sequence of three Xs or 0s first is the winner.\
 Build it with the help of Android Studio.